mishalshah92/terraform-azure-core-modules/README.md

 # Terraform Azure Base Modules

-A bunch of Azure modules to deploy Azure infrastructure those have no dependency on other terraform modules.
+A bunch of Azure modules to deploy Azure infrastructure have no dependency on other terraform modules.

 - **Terraform version** >= `0.14`